abrady/Vulk/README.md

 * runtime:
   * load this built project file

-# 6/9
+# 6/9 asdf

-Switching over to project fils or something:
+Switching over to project files or something:

 * let's put everything we need in subdirectories of the project
 * buildtool can recursively scan these things and build a single .proj file out of it